AdrianNiu/twitter-sentiment-analyzer/README.md

 ## In Progress
-Improving search function to allow users search the tweets throughout a time period.
+Improving search function to allow users search the tweets by a time range.